 Click the MailChimp button below to subscribe to Liz's newsletter for info, updates, and freebies!

 Have you enjoyed something I've written?
-Would you like to be considered for free advanced reader ebook copies of my new novels in exchange for an honest review?
-Use the contact form below to let me know or click HERE to generate a direct email.
+Do you like sharing info about books you've read in Amazon reviews?
+If you'd like to be considered for free ebook advance reading copies of my new novels, use the contact form on the Contact and Media page to let me know or click HERE to generate a direct email.